 If you are a recent graduate (3+ university program) and haven’t done any personal projects, this program might be the right thing for you.

-If you have just gained a degree (3+ university program), and have done some projects (personal, small, bigger etc.), you should apply and then we will figure out together if you are fit for a junior position or if you should go through an internship program.
+You should apply if you have just gained a degree (3+ university program) and have done some projects (personal, small, more significant).
+Then we will figure out together if you are for a junior position or go through an internship program.

 We are always eager to meet people like you.

 If you have completed the course in PHP, Ruby, or front-end development, you must have at least one project that you are proud of.
-Make it publicly available on a Git repo.
-We want to know how you think, how persistent you are, how much time it took you to complete the project, etc.
+Make it publicly available via Git repo.
+We want to know how you think, how persistent you are, how much time it took you to complete the project.

 You should additionally write a motivational letter or (even better) record yourself explaining the motivation behind your choices and what you think your future will look like if all turns great.

-There are many tutorials on how to write or record great motivational letter.
+There are many tutorials on writing or recording a great motivational letter.

 That is why we will not cover this topic, but we should point out that this seemingly small step may affect your entire career, and as such, it deserves your full attention and dedication.

-Naturally, when reading motivational letters, we go for those written on a more personal note, those that truly explain what are your motives and expectations related to StuntCoders in particular, rather than going for a generic-sent-out-to-hundred-companies letter.
+Naturally, when reading motivational letters, we go for those written on a more personal note, those that genuinely explain your motives and expectations related to StuntCoders in particular, rather than going for a generic-sent-out-to-hundred-companies letter.

 So, try to explain why exactly you believe we would be like two peas in a pod!

-We also want to know what is the reason behind your decision to pursue this career.
+We also want to know the reason behind your decision to pursue this career.

-We want to know if there are things that keep you awake at night.
-Tell us as much as you can about yourself and technologies that turn you on.
+We want to know if things keep you awake at night.
+Tell us as much as you can about yourself and the technologies that turn you on.
 Tell us about what problems you would like to solve.

 We reply to all people that apply.
-If you do not hear from us, it is likely we didn’t receive your application.
-Try reaching us in a different manner.
+If you do not hear from us, likely, we didn’t receive your application.
+Try reaching us differently.

-In case we like your motivational letter, and your project(s), we will invite you to our office so we can meet.
+If we like your motivational letter and your project(s), we will invite you to our office or an online interview so we can meet.

-There, we will be looking forward to learning more about you, and we will be open for any questions that you might have.
-Our teammates (not more than two), will be talking to you about motivation, your current interests, and knowledge that you have gained.
+There, we will be looking forward to learning more about you, and we will be open to any questions you might have.
+Our teammates (not more than two) will be talking to you about motivation, your current interests, and the knowledge that you have gained.

-The idea here is to learn about how much time should the internship take, and what are the areas we should focus on during that time.
-Strong individuals form strong teams and we want you to gain as much as possible from this program.
+The idea here is to learn how much time the internship should take and what areas we should focus on during that time.
+Strong individuals form strong teams, and we want you to gain as much as possible from this program.

 If all turns out to be great on both sides, we will ask you to visit our team psychologist for evaluation.
-This is our standard procedure that ensures you will be a great fit for the current team.
+Our standard procedure ensures you will be a great fit for the current team.

-Depending on your current knowledge it can take anywhere between three and six months.
+It can take anywhere between three and six months depending on your current knowledge.

-And not only that, but we push you beyond your comfort zone by giving you hard problems to solve as well.
-Of course, you are monitored at all times and you have a mentor by your side supporting you and assuring you are on the right track.
+And not only that, but we push you beyond your comfort zone by giving you challenging problems to solve as well.
+Of course, you are monitored at all times, and you have a mentor by your side supporting you and assuring you are on the right track.

-Yes, and we will encourage you to broaden your skills by recommending great books and providing you with amazing tools and courses.
+Yes, we will encourage you to broaden your skills by recommending great books and providing you with unique tools and courses.